 One well-established method of predicting a candidate’s performance potential is to analyze emotions that are exhibited by the candidate during the telephone-screening phase of the recruitment process.
 Significant organizational research concludes that emotion is a leading indicator of performance, tenure and leadership and has significant impact on performance at the individual, group, and organization level, particularly:

 - Members of a workgroup who exhibit similar emotional characteristics demonstrate higher customer service performance and lower absenteeism.

 - Leaders literally set the tone for their workgroups—their positive emotions are strongly correlated to higher customer service performance.

-- Positive emotions are associated with reduced absenteeism and attrition likelihood, conversely negative emotions are associated with increased absenteeism and actual turnover.
+- Positive emotions are associated with reduced absenteeism and propensity to turnover; conversely, negative emotions are associated with increased absenteeism and actual turnover.

-- Positive emotions are an indicator of heightened conflict-resolution abilities—often needed with difficult customers and helpful in customer support roles.
+- Positive emotions are an indicator of enhanced conflict-resolution abilities—often needed with difficult customers and helpful in customer support roles.

 About HireIQ Solutions, Inc.

 HireIQ Solutions, Inc. enables companies to deliver an exceptional customer experience by improving their hiring decisions, reducing time-to-fill, reducing recruiting costs, and increasing talent performance and retention through its online virtual interviewing software, novel predictive analytics solutions, and structured feedback between recruiting and its stakeholders.
 For further information, please visit www.hireiqinc.com.
 Follow HireIQ on Twitter @hireiqinc.

 Kevin Hegebarth is VP of Marketing and Product Management for HireIQ Solutions, Inc. He has held executive marketing, product management and business development leadership roles with leading companies serving the recruiting, hiring, performance and customer contact market.
 He is a frequent contributor to industry publications and has spoken at numerous industry events.
 He can be reached at [email protected].